Last updated on January 3, 2025

 Liesa, Forgotten Archangel | Illustration by Dmitry Burmak

 There are plenty of cards in the archetype that serve more than one purpose, like being able to sacrifice themselves for a payoff or by being both sacrifice outlets and payoffs.
-Some cards in decks within this archetype can also have reanimator-style effects to allow you to keep benefiting from your sacrifice fodder.
+Some cards within this archetype can also have reanimator-style effects to allow you to keep benefiting from your sacrifice fodder.

 Aristocrat commanders usually enable this strategy by either being sacrifice outlets in some way or by having sacrifice-related payoffs.
 Or both.